 Finally, Turn 10 also teased two of the cars featured in the

-This month’s Forza Monthly broadcast came from Turn 10’s new purpose-built studio in Seattle.
-It featured a guided tour of the 2017 Ferrari 812 Superfast in the studio, which follows the presence of the 2018 McLaren 720S from last month’s
+It featured a guided tour of the 2017 Ferrari 812 Superfast in the studio,

 gameplay on Forza Horizon 4, as well as a recap of the Series

 1 Playoffs from the 2018

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.